 In addition to managing your campaign’s budget, it’s also necessary to zero in on the pieces of your campaign that aren’t working well.
 To do this, you’ll have to track your campaign’s KPIs and run tests daily.
 By split testing multiple versions of your campaign assets, you can gain valuable data about what works and what doesn’t.
-It’s smart to launch your campaign with a split test running so you can start gathering data from day one, but even if you launch with just one version, you’ll want to introduce additional split tests in an attempt to fix poor KPIs for certain elements of your campaign.
+It’s smart to launch your campaign with a split test running so you can start gathering data from day one, but even if you launch with just one version, you’ll want to introduce split tests in an effort to fix poor KPIs for certain elements of your campaign.

 Let’s say the conversion rate of your landing page becomes a problem.
 You know it’s the landing page because your ads are successfully driving highly targeted traffic to the page, but only a small fraction of the visitors are opting in for the campaign.
 This means it’s time to split test your page.
 For the most accurate results, test only one element at a time.
 For example, change the headline or the location of the call to action.